Introduction to the Quantum Circuit: Everything You Need to Know

 Long Qubit Coherence Times

 Quantum information is fragile and easily affected by environmental factors.
-Therefore, qubits must have long coherence times, allowing them to retain their quantum states for sufficient durations to perform computations and error correction.
+That is why qubits must have long coherence times so that they can retain their quantum states long enough to perform computations and error correction.

 High Fidelity Qubit Initialization and Measurement